Domestic Politics in the Era of Superpower and Empire

 By its military and economic weight on the international stage, the U.S. rightly fits the definition of an empire.
 To stand, it needs to deny ordinary Americans a genuine democracy.

-This post belongs to a reading series of Democracy Incorporated by Sheldon S. Wolin.
-For quick access to all chapters, please click here.
+This post is part of a reading series on Democracy Incorporated by Sheldon S. Wolin.
+To quickly access all chapters, please click here.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.